syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 Dim sheet As IWorkbook = workbook.Worksheets(0)

-'Find All with Text
+' Searches for the given value in all text records in the worksheet.

-Dim result() As IRange = sheet.FindAll("Simple Text", ExcelFindType.Text)
+Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Text)

-'Find All with Simple text and Match Case
+' Searches for the given value in formula records in the worksheet.
+Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Formula)

+' Searches for the given value in calculated value, number and text records in the worksheet.
+Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Values)

+' Searches for the given value in text of the comments.
+Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Comments)

+' Searches for the given value in all text records in the worksheet with case matched.
-Dim result() As IRange = sheet.FindAll("Simple text", ExcelFindType.Text, ExcelFindOptions.MatchCase)
+Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchCase)

-'Find All with Simple Text and MatchEntireCellContent
+' Searches for the given value in all text records in the worksheet with the entire cell content matching to search word.

-Dim result() As IRange = sheet.FindAll("Simple text", ExcelFindType.Text, ExcelFindOptions.MatchEntireCellContent)
+Dim result() As IRange = sheet.FindAll("FindValue", ExcelFindType.Text, ExcelFindOptions.MatchEntireCellContent)

 workbook.SaveAs("Find.xlsx")